 THE MUDDY VERDICT

-Not for: Those who are looking for a strongly selective school, prefer a town setting (it’s 20 minutes from Aylesbury railway station), dislike the idea of Saturday school.
+Not for: Those who are looking for a strongly-selective school, prefer a more urban setting, or dislike the idea of Saturday school.